Mariano Fortuny (painter): Biography

 Mariano Fortuny was born in Reus, near Tarragona, Catalonia.
 His father died when he was an infant, and his mother by the time he was 12.
 Thus, Mariano was raised by his grandfather, a cabinet-maker who taught him to make wax figurines.
-At the age of 9, at a public competition in his town, a local painter, teacher and patron, Domènec Soberano, encouraged him to be able to pursue further study.
+At the age of 9, at a public competition in his town, a local painter, teacher and patron, Domènec Soberano, encouraged him to pursue further study.
 At the age of 14 he moved to Barcelona with his grandfather.

 The sculptor Domènec Talarn secured him a pension allowing him to attend the Escola Provincial de Belles Arts (the Escola de la Llotja).
 There he studied for four years under Claudi Lorenzale and Pau Milà i Fontanals, and in March 1857 he gained a scholarship that entitled him to two years of studies in Rome starting in 1858.
 There he studied drawing and grand manner styles, together with Josep Armet i Portanell and Ricardo de Madrazo, at the Academia Gigi.